poppyszn/poppyszn/README.md

 ## 💬 Ask me about

-- Responsive Web Design - I have extensive experience designing websites that look great on all devices.
+- Responsive Web Design - I have experience designing websites that look great on all devices.
 - CSS Animations - I love incorporating animations into my designs to add a touch of fun and interactivity.
 - Accessibility - I strive to make my websites accessible to all users, and can offer tips and best practices for achieving this.